chaosprint/glicol/README.md

 ```
 <script src="https://cdn.jsdelivr.net/gh/chaosprint/glicol@latest/js/src/glicol.js"></script>
 ```
-Then you can write in your website:
+Then you can write on your website:
 ```
 run(`o: sin 440`)
 ```